dianavodopivec/dianavodopivec/README.md

 <p>
 <br>

 Hello!
 I'm <strong>Diana Vodopivec</strong>.
 Enthusiastic  <strong>Front-End developer</strong> focused on building modern and interactive applications.
 I bring a unique perspective to development, experienced with GSAP, Three.js, and all things animation.
-In my free time, I enjoy designing 3D models in Blender and Spline.
+I also enjoy designing 3D models in Blender and Spline.

 </p>